blghnbngl/BasComp/README.md

 -As I said, this is incomplete.
 Below are some of the incomplete points and possible problems:

+1) I didn't write the input output register operations, probably I will write them tonight.

-1) Above the main module, there should be a module called board.
+2) Above the main module, there should be a module called board.
 This module deals with physical input/outputs and also slowing of the FPGA's clock.

-2) I'm not sure whether the timing of the always blocks be correct.
+3) I'm not sure whether the timing of the always blocks be correct.
 Some take posedge clk as input, sone take * as input, etc.

-3) Start, interrupt, halt are a bit problematic.
+4) Start, interrupt, halt are a bit problematic.

 I'm sure some more problems are likely to occur, but the main structure is solid, I guess.